 RECIPE DIFFICULTY- LITTLE CARE NEEDED

-A handful of curry leaves(used for both spice paste and curry)
+- Curry leaves(used for both spice paste and curry).

 Please make sure to read the recipe instructions carefully to avoid mistakes.

-In 1/4 cup of water soak the goraka pieces(4, substitute with tamarind and how to do it is given above)for 10 minutes.
+In 1/4 cup of water, soak the goraka pieces(substitute with tamarind and how to do it is given above)for 10 minutes.

-Wash the firm chunks of sailfish (thalapath 500g) thoroughly in water with 1/2 teaspoon of salt.
+Wash the firm chunks of sailfish thoroughly in water with half a teaspoon of salt.

 Twice would be sufficient.